Statistics and Quick Facts

-A summary of the approaches and difficulty of obtaining reliable and accurate data pertaining to child abuse was discussed by David Finkelhor in “Current Information on the Scope and Nature of Child Sexual Abuse” (The Future of Children, Vol. 4, No. 2, 1994, pp. 31-53), which is available for download here.
+A summary of the approaches and difficulty of obtaining reliable and accurate data pertaining to child abuse was discussed by David Finkelhor in “Current Information on the Scope and Nature of Child Sexual Abuse” (The Future of Children, Vol. 4, No. 2, 1994, pp. 31-53).

 Since the demographic characteristics and other sociological factors are often related to prevalence of child abuse, and since local reporting and grant preparation are strengthened by understanding of the local, state and national picture, sources for data are provided here in three different categories.

 Incidence and prevalence of child maltreatment as investigated using a variety of methodologies.

 Child Health and Welfare